 Health Supplement Registration Process in Vietnam

-End-to-end analysis of the đăng ký bản công bố sản phẩm workflow at the Vietnam Food Administration (VFA) for health-protection foods (TPBVSK) — legal basis, dossier requirements, evaluation steps, statutory vs real-world timelines, and the 2026 reform package under Decree 46/2026/NĐ-CP (effective 15 April 2026 after a 75-day suspension) replacing Decree 15/2018/NĐ-CP.
+End-to-end analysis of the đăng ký bản công bố sản phẩm workflow at the Vietnam Food Administration (VFA) for health-protection foods (TPBVSK) — legal basis, dossier requirements, evaluation steps, statutory vs real-world timelines.
+The 2026 reform package — Decree 46/2026/NĐ-CP, which was to replace Decree 15/2018/NĐ-CP — is currently suspended indefinitely by NQ 15/2026/NQ-CP and is not in operational force; Decree 15/2018 continues to apply.

 Overview